bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

 In my humble opinion, import interfaces definitions in your TS files while they are here just to development workflow and disappear when transpiled to JS files is a bad practise.

-So, to make it accessible from everywhere inside your project, here is my solution (maybe better ways but works fine for me):

-Create a `/typings/index.d.ts` file and reference all your definitions files inside like this:
+So, to make it accessible from everywhere inside your project (and never `import`/`export` them), declare all your interfaces inside definitions files `*.d.ts`.

-{% highlight html %}
-/// <reference path="tables.d.ts" />
-/// <reference path="store/stateA.d.ts" />
-/// <reference path="store/stateB.d.ts" />
-{% endhighlight %}

 # Config files sources: